Some new perspectives on d-orthogonal polynomials: -decomposition and -symmetrization

-In the same paper, they have also proven that a sequence of polynomials is d-symmetric if and only if the corresponding vector linear form is d-symmetric.
-Furthermore, a d-symmetric sequence of polynomials $ \left\{B_n\right\}$ is d-OPS if and only if it satisfies a (d+1)-order linear recurrence relation of the form
+In the same paper, they additionally proved that a sequence of polynomials is $d$-symmetric, if and only if the corresponding vector of linear forms is $d$-symmetric.
+Furthermore, a $d$-symmetric sequence of polynomials $\left\{B_n\right\}$ is $d$-OPS, if and only if it satisfies a ($d+1$)-order linear recurrence relation of the form

-As it was pointed out by Douak and Maroni \cite[p.85-86]{Maroni2classic} that, first, each component of a d-symmetric d-OPS is again d-OPS and, second, that there exist some links between the components.
+As it was pointed out by Douak and Maroni \cite[p.85-86]{Maroni2classic}, that first each component of a $d$-symmetric $d$-OPS is again $d$-OPS and, second, there exist some links between the components.
 Besides that links, we can also give a connection between any two components either consecutive or not adjacent.
-Further, the last component is connected to the first one which presents, in fact, kernel polynomials as it was shown by Chihara \cite[ p.45]{Chihara}, i.e., the second component in the quadratic decomposition of a symmetric OPS defines kernel polynomials.
+Further, the last component is connected to the first one which presents, in fact, kernel polynomials as it was shown by Chihara \cite[p.45]{Chihara}, i.e., the second component in the quadratic decomposition of a symmetric OPS defines kernel polynomials.

 Indeed, replace first $n+d+1$ in (\ref{SD3}) by $(d+1)n$ we get

 and according to (\ref{SD2}), we find